13 Jul Director and Shareholder Disputes

 If a boardroom or shareholder dispute arises, take early advice, and instruct a solicitor to draft your constitutional documents and to deal with any disputes should they arise from therein.

-ASV Law is an independent high-profile litigation firm based in London, and servicing clients worldwide.
+ASV Law Ltd is an eliete independent high-profile litigation firm based in London, and servicing clients worldwide.
 Our business is the law and we make it our business to challenge all offending parties’ when disputes arise.
-Please contact email@example.com with any queries and we will be happy to assist you.
+Please contact firstname.lastname@example.org with any queries and we will be happy to assist you.